tiffanyposs/understandingJS/README.md

 ```

 This took up a lot of bandwidth to send data this way.
-Then people realized that the JavaScript object seemed like a good way to format data going to the server and took up a lot less space/bandwidth. **JSON** looks like a javascript object, but it's wrapped in quotes because parcers expect it.
+Then people realized that the JavaScript object seemed like a good way to format data going to the server and took up a lot less space/bandwidth. **JSON** looks like a javascript object, but it's wrapped in quotes because parsers expect it.

 ```
 {